efemberg11/GeoModel_rmakhman/documentation/docs/fullsimlight/fsl/index.md

    urlFix=False)
 }}

-In order to add User Actions one can create plugins which can then be added to the simulation through the menu shown above.
-Visit the Plugin Support page for more details.
+In order to add Geant4 User Actions one can create plugins which can then be added to the simulation through the menu shown above.
+Visit the [Plugin Support page](https://geomodel.web.cern.ch/home/fullsimlight/plugin-support/) for more details.